jfoggo/nextflow-data/README.md

 - ampliseq
 - rnafusion

 In Progress (WFs from nf-core):
-- scrnaseq
+none